-Objective 5.04A:

-Hernando County should promote the continuation and expansion of aviation, aviation-related and aviation-compatible facilities at the County-owned airport and surrounding area, and shall coordinate planning of land use and infrastructure that enables efficient aviation-related economic development.

-The Airport Planned Development District (PDD) Category in the Future Land Use Element of this Plan and the Airport Master Plan shall provide guidance as to compatible airport land uses and aviation-related development.

-Hernando County shall maintain an airport zoning ordinance that addresses land use compatibility near the airport including the following, at a minimum:

-- a. an airport influence map and definitions delineating all dimensions of approach zones, clear zones and influence areas where land use compatibility issues must be addressed; - b. regulation of structures and/or uses that could constitute an airport hazard or obstruction; - c. the restriction and/or proper notifications for land uses that are incompatible with or could be disturbed by airport operations within a defined vicinity of the airport; - d. the restriction of uses and activities producing potential airport hazards such as lighting, steam, smoke, glare, electrical interference, or wildlife interactions.

-In addition to the airport zoning ordinance, the County shall restrict or prohibit incompatible uses within areas surrounding the Airport pursuant to the most recent airport planning studies and the adopted Airport Master Plan.
+Objective 5.04A: Hernando County should promote the continuation and expan of aviation, aviation-related and aviation-compatible facilities a the County-owned airport and surrounding area, and shall coordinate planning of land use and infrastructure that enable efficient aviation-related economic development.
+Strategy 5.04A(1) : The Airport Planned Development District (PDD) Category in the Future Land Use Element of this Plan and the Airport Master Plan shall provide guidance as to compatible airport land uses and aviation-related development.
+Strategy 5.04A(2) Hernando County shall maintain an airport zoning ordinance that addresses land use compatibility near the airport including the following, at a minimum: a. an airport influence map and definitions delineating all dimensions of approach zones, clear zones and influence areas where land use compatibility issues must be addressed; b. regulation of structures and/or uses that could constitute an airport hazard or obstruction; c. the restriction and/or proper notifications for land uses that are incompatible with or could be disturbed by airport operations within a defined vicinity of the airport; d. the restriction of uses and activities producing potential airport hazards such as lighting, steam, smoke, glare, electrical interference, or wildlife interactions.
+Strategy 5.04A(3) : In addition to the airport zoning ordinance, the County shall restrict or prohibit incompatible uses within areas surrounding the Airport pursuant to the most recent airport planning studies and the adopted Airport Master Plan.
 This includes uses such as, but not limited to, residential development, hospitals, education facilities, nursing homes, religious establishments, and similar uses.

-Airport ingress and egress on major roadways shall be coordinated with transportation plans of the County and the Metropolitan Planning Organization and shall be planned to minimize the impact of airport-related traffic on roadways both within and outside the airport, including regional transportation facilities.
+Strategy 5.04A(4) : Airport ingress and egress on major roadways shall be coordinated with transportation plans of the County and the Metropolitan Planning Organization and shall be planned to minimize the impact of airport-related traffic on roadways both within and outside the airport, including regional transportation facilities.

-Major infrastructure improvements at the Airport shall be coordinated with, and incorporated into the County's Capital Improvements Plan and should address:

-- a. central sewer and water service to be made available to all development areas within the airport consistent with master utilities planning of the Hernando County Utilities Department; - coordination with private utility providers to plan and facilitate the provision of natural gas, electricity, media, and other services; - c. implementation of a master stormwater management plan for airport property in coordination with the Southwest Florida Water Management District; - d. roadway improvements needed to serve the airport growth and business development.

-The airport improvement program shall be coordinated with the Transportation Improvement Program (TIP) prepared by FDOT, and included in the planning documents prepared by the MPO.

-The County shall seek financial assistance in the form of grants for airport improvement projects from the Federal Aviation Administration and Florida Department of Transportation.
+Strategy 5.04A(5): Major infrastructure improvements at the Airport shall be coordinated with, and incorporated into the County's Capital Improvements Plan and should address: a. central sewer and water service to be made available to all development areas within the airport consistent with master utilities planning of the Hernando County Utilities Department; b. coordination with private utility providers to plan and facilitate the provision of natural gas, electricity, media, and other services; c. implementation of a master stormwater management plan for airport property in coordination with the Southwest Florida Water Management District; d. roadway improvements needed to serve the airport growth and business development.
+Strategy 5.04A(6): The airport improvement program shall be coordinated with the Transportation Improvement Program (TIP) prepared by FDOT, and included in the planning documents prepared by the MPO.
+Strategy 5.04A(7): The County shall seek financial assistance in the form of grants for airport improvement projects from the Federal Aviation Administration and Florida Department of Transportation.